 Contrast Settings – allow you to alter the difference between the light and dark parts of your photo.
-High contrast photos will have bright highlights, dark shadows and vibrant colours, while low contrast images depict less obvious distinctions between them.
+High-contrast photos will have bright highlights, dark shadows and vibrant colours, while low-contrast images depict less apparent distinctions between them.
 Use this feature sparing to balance out the colours in your product shot.

 Shadow Settings – let you adjust the darkest areas in your photo so you can increase or soften the shadow detail.
 Just like the highlight settings, be careful not to overdo it.
 Editing programs will not make up for poorly lit photos.

 Sharpness Settings – allow you to control the photo’s overall clarity in terms of both focus and contrast.
-When a photo is sharp, your product appears clear and lifelike, with detail, contrast and texture rendered in detail.
-When adjusting the photo’s sharpness, be careful to pay attention to any minor imperfections in the product, which can become intensified if you over sharpen your photo.
+When an image is sharp, your product appears clear and lifelike, with detail, contrast and texture rendered in detail.
+When adjusting the photo’s sharpness, be careful to pay attention to any minor imperfections in the product, which can become intensified if you over-sharpen your image.

 A Few Editing Apps that are Completely Awesome to Use

-These two apps are amazingly easy to use and very powerful apps that can do just about anything you dream of to your photos.
-I use these apps, and their desktop counterparts, almost exclusively for all of my photography and design needs.
+These two apps are amazingly easy to use, letting you do almost anything you dream of to your photos.
+I use these apps and their desktop counterparts almost exclusively for my photography and design needs.

 1. Adobe Lightroom

-Adobe Lightroom has to be one of the best apps I’ve ever used for editing.
+Adobe Lightroom has to be one of the best editing apps I’ve ever used.
 It features easy-to-use tools like sliders and presents to create photos that look exactly how you want them.